-Our reinsurance balances receivable from brokers and cedents at December 31, 2023 totaled \$619.4 million, which included premiums, ceding commissions receivable, and funds at Lloyd's, a majority of which are not collateralized.
+Our reinsurance balances receivable from brokers and cedents at December 31, 2024 totaled \$704.5 million, which included premiums, ceding commissions receivable, and funds at Lloyd's, a majority of which are not collateralized (see Part II, Item 8.
+Note 16.
+"Commitments and Contingencies" to the consolidated financial statements).
 We cannot provide assurance that such receivables will be collected or that valuation allowances or write-downs for uncollectible balances will not be required in future periods.